Your expert guide to exploring Maya ruins in Yucatán

 🐾 – We’re sorry but pets aren’t permitted at the ruins.
 There is one small ruin in Mérida that can be visited with your fur baby, though

-How to Visit the Mayan Ruins in Yucatán
+How to visit the Maya ruins in Yucatán

 🚗 The easiest way to visit is with your own transport.
 If you plan on exploring then I highly recommend renting a car.

-TOP TIP: When using a GPS be sure to search for your ruin of choice using “Zona Arqueologica de xxx” to be sure you don’t wind up in a village with the same name as your ruin.
+TOP TIP: When using a GPS be careful when inputting/selecting your ruin destination: you’ll be looking for “Zona Arqueologica de xxx”.
+Otherwise there’s a good chance you’ll wind up in a village with the same name as your ruin.

 🚍 Public transport is available between the big cities and small towns.
 If you know which town your ruin is near then you could take a colectivo (minibus) and ask the driver to let you off nearby.
 Of course, this requires more time as you’re at the mercy of bus timetables.